Americans Are Living Longer and Outlasting Their Life Insurance

 The Longevity Lapse: What It Is and Why It's Growing

 MoneyGeek defines the "longevity lapse" as the period between when a life insurance policy expires and when the policyholder dies.
 For a 45-year-old who buys a 20-year term policy, coverage ends at 65.
-The SSA's 2022 Period Life Table shows a 65-year-old male has an average of 17.48 years of life remaining, putting his life expectancy at 82.48.
-A 65-year-old female has 20.12 additional years, reaching an average of 85.12.
+The SSA's 2022 Period Life Table puts remaining life expectancy for a 65-year-old male at 17.48 years, or an average of 82.48.
+A 65-year-old female has 20.12 additional years, for an average of 85.12.

-That uninsured stretch can reach 15 to 25 years or longer, and it's not limited to a small group of policyholders.
-About 90 million American families depend on life insurance products for financial security, and the ACLI Life Insurers Fact Book puts total life insurance in force at a record $22.2 trillion in 2023.
+That uninsured stretch can reach 15 to 25 years, and the exposure is widespread.
+About 90 million American families depend on life insurance for financial security, and the ACLI Life Insurers Fact Book puts total life insurance in force at a record $22.2 trillion in 2023.
 The 20-year term is the most popular policy length, per LIMRA.

-Average life expectancy at birth in the U.S. was 77.5 years in 2022, per the CDC.
-But life expectancy at 65 is much higher: 82.48 for men and 85.12 for women, because it excludes everyone who died before reaching 65.
+Average U.S. life expectancy at birth was 77.5 years in 2022, per the Centers for Disease Control and Prevention (CDC).
+Life expectancy at 65 is higher than the birth figure: 82.48 for men and 85.12 for women.
+The figure excludes everyone who died before reaching that age.
 A 20-year term policy purchased at 45 covers roughly half the years between purchase and death for the average 65-year-old, and none of the years after 65, when health risks and end-of-life costs are highest.

-One in Five Men and One in Three Women Who Reach 65 Will Live to 90
+1 in 5 Men and 1 in 3 Women Who Reach 65 Will Live to 90

-Put another way, roughly one in five men and one in three women who reach 65 will live another 25 years.
-A 45-year-old man who buys a 20-year term policy today will, if he reaches 65, have a one-in-five chance of living to 90, all 25 of those years without life insurance coverage.
+Roughly one in five men and one in three women who reach 65 will live another 25 years.
+A 45-year-old man who buys a 20-year term policy today will, if he reaches 65, have a one-in-five chance of living to 90 with no coverage for those 25 years.

-Of those who reach 65, SSA data shows 54.1% of women and 41.8% of men will still be alive at 85.
-These are observed figures from the 2022 Period Life Table, not projections or estimates.
-The federal government uses the same actuarial tables to calculate Social Security benefits.
+Of those who reach 65, 54.1% of women and 41.8% of men will still be alive at 85, per the SSA's 2022 Period Life Table, the same actuarial data the federal government uses to calculate Social Security benefits.
+These figures are observed, not projected.

-SSA actuarial data shows that most Americans who buy a 20-year term life policy at age 45 and reach 65 will outlive their coverage by 15 to 25 years.
-The survival curves below, drawn from the SSA's 2022 Period Life Table, show the percentage of Americans still alive at each age from 65 onward.
-The shaded area represents the longevity lapse: the years when mortality risk is highest but term coverage has ended.
+Most Americans who buy a 20-year term life policy at age 45 and reach 65 will outlive their coverage by 15 to 25 years, per SSA actuarial data.
+The survival curves below, drawn from the SSA's 2022 Period Life Table, track the percentage of Americans still alive at each age from 65 onward.
+The shaded area marks the longevity lapse: the years when mortality risk is highest but term coverage has ended.

 Line chart showing survival rates for U.S. males and females from age 40 to 100, per 100,000 born, based on SSA 2022 Period Life Table data.
 A dashed vertical line at age 65 marks when a 20-year term policy purchased at 45 expires.